MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Introduction

-There is a triangle of characteristics for efficient LLM quantization: \textit{accuracy}, \textit{memory consumption} of parameters, and \textit{system efficiency} of execution, which we call \textbf{effectiveness triangle} of quantization.
-The existing quantization solutions have different focus and trade-off in the triangle: \begin{itemize}[leftmargin=*,topsep=0pt] \item The weight-only methodologies target to solve the memory consumption problem, and can speedup the small-batched decoding execution that faces the memory-wall problem~\cite{flash-llm,squeezellm}.
-But their accuracy drop of 4-bit quantization can be a challenge for the production workloads sensitive to accuracy, which becomes more serious in the new models with higher information density like Llama 3~\cite{llama3}, as illustrated in recent studies~\cite{zeroquant-fp6, kumar2024scaling}.
-Besides, the weight-only method can lead to system performance drop for large-batched workloads (e.g., the SOTA W4A16 kernel only achieves 83\% performance of its float16 counterpart at batch size 512 with hidden size 4096, shown in Fig.\ref{fig:linear-speedup}). \item The weight-activation quantization represents the activation with low-bit values along with the weights, potentially lead to higher system efficiency.
+There is a triangle of characteristics for LLM quantization: \textit{accuracy}, \textit{memory consumption} of parameters, and \textit{system efficiency} of execution, The existing quantization solutions have different focus and trade-off in the triangle: 1) The weight-only method targets to solve the memory consumption problem, and can speedup the small-batched decoding execution that faces the memory-wall problem~\cite{flash-llm,squeezellm}.
+But their accuracy drop of 4-bit quantization can be a challenge for the production workloads sensitive to accuracy, as illustrated in recent studies~\cite{zeroquant-fp6, kumar2024scaling}.
+Besides, the weight-only method can lead to system performance drop for large-batched workloads due to the dequantization overhead.
+2) The weight-activation quantization represents the activation with low-bit values along with the weights, potentially lead to higher system efficiency.
 But it can lead to larger accuracy drop than the weight-only method as the activation is usually harder to quantize~\cite{atom,quarot,qserve}.
 Besides, it introduces more dequantization overhead for the activation that can hurt the system efficiency.
-The transformation optimizations in some works can make the system efficiency even worse. \item Outlier separation and mixed-precision technologies emerge to improve the accuracy of low-bit quantization by either excluding the unstructured high-salience weights from quantization~\cite{spqr,squeezellm} or assigning larger bit-width for the quantization of structured high-salience weights~\cite{atom}.
-The former shows system efficiency problem due to the low efficiency of half precision (i.e., float16/bfloat16) sparse tensor processing.
-The state-of-the-art mixed-precision solution~\cite{atom} aims for low-bit quantization but shows non-negligible accuracy drop, even inferior to the 4-bit weight-only quantization. \end{itemize}

-\textbf{Contributions.} In this paper, we provide an extensive analysis of the general quantization principles.
-To address the limitations of the previous works and cover the three characteristics in the effectiveness triangle, we propose \SYS{}, which makes the following contributions:
+\textbf{Contributions.} In this paper, we provide an extensive analysis of the general quantization principles, and propose \SYS{} with the following contributions: